tejeshreddy/car-price-forcasting/README.md

 # Car Price Forcasting
-Deployment of [kaggle challenge](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho#) on predictive regression on Heroku.
+- Deployment of [kaggle challenge](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho#) on predictive regression on Heroku.
+This model aims at determing the depreciated price of the car give it's features.

 ## Steps to Get the App Running on Local
 1. Run the below command to setup an python3 environment on local